 When the King is a singleton offside, play the Ace.
 A satirical rule attributed to Mr. Milton Shattner of New York, nicknamed The Rabbi because of his most authoritative whimsical pronouncements and, as has been reported, stern observations after the play of the hand has been completed.

-In England, the term for an inexperienced player.
+In England, the term for an inexperienced or weak player.

 1. A device used by handicapped players for holding a hand of cards;

 2. A device to hold traveling scoreslips for inspection by the players after the game has been scored;

 3. used to describe an action to ruin opponents by holding exceptionally good cards, or used to designate that player who holds such cards, also known as the cardrack.